newking9088/building_insurance_predictive_modeling/README.md

      - RF tends to perform better than simple bagging but is slower
      - RF adds randomness which reduces the correlation between trees, improving generalization
      - RF trees are typically grown deep, which would cause overfitting on their own
-     - The key between RF and bagging is that the combination reduces overfitting
+     - The key difference between RF and bagging is that the RF splits data by sample and feature space both
 ```
 <h3>Q.42.
 What is boosting?</h3>